Gamla Nature Reserve offers various tracks to ancient Gamla (synagogue), the highest waterfall in Israel, the vulture lookout, and more.

 The Dolmen Trail

-Dolmens are 4,000 years old structures consisting of stone slabs laid over two upright slabs.
+Dolmens are 4,000 years old structures consisting of stone slabs laid over two upright tiles.
 About 700 dolmens were found around Gamla.
 Dolmens were burial edifices from Nomadic tribes that roamed Golan Heights during Bronze Age.

 And from this point, we returned to the parking.

-As you can see, many people will find what they love in Gamla, and so we did.
-We enjoyed our visit and will return to The Daliyot falls trail in the future.
+Gamla Nature Reserve is a popular site.
+If you love wildlife, then the Vulture trail is for you.
+The ancient Gamla trail suites archeology and history fans.
+And Dolmen and Daliyot hikes are for nature enthusiasts.
+As you can see, many people will find what they love in Gamla, so we did.
+We enjoyed our visit and will return for the Daliyot falls trail in the future.

 Have you ever been to Gamla Nature Reserve?
 Tell us about your experience in the comments below.